caplena/knowledge-base/docs/04-05-Multiple-Text-to-Analyze-Columns.md

 stoplight-id: x01t4byil59qi
 ---

-# Multiple Text Columns in one Project
+# Multiple Text in one Project

 When starting a project, you have either a single column with text to analyze or you have several text columns in one row.
 The latter is often true when analyzing survey data with several open-ended questions.